 Ms. Danoff has been named eight times as a leading litigator by Chambers USA, a referral guide to leading lawyers in the United States.
 Chambers has called her “superb, thorough and decisive” and “recommended for her courtroom skills.”
 She is also listed in The Best Lawyers in America for Intellectual Property and Patent Litigation.

 - WebMD Health Corp. v.
 Anthony Dale.
 Obtained preliminary injunction for WebMD following four-day evidentiary hearing in non-compete and trade secret case involving former high-level executive.

 - Synthes v.
 Globus Medical, Inc. Represented the plaintiff in a trade secret and Lanham Act case involving medical devices for the spine.
-Resolved by a $13.5 million payment to our client (and an agreement not to solicit our client’s employees) following a two-week jury trial.
+Resolved by a US$13.5 million payment to our client (and an agreement not to solicit our client’s employees) following a two-week jury trial.

 - MetLife Life and Annuity Co. et al. v.
 Koresko et al. Represented MetLife in business method patent case and separate trade secret action involving a method of funding insurance products.
 Obtained complete victory before trial court which was affirmed on appeal.